 NONPROFITS / CHARITABLE ORGANIZATIONS

 12. Make a list of donors, distributions, etc.

-In addition to numbers 5-8 listed above, identify donors who donated more than $5,000 and include the names and addresses of charitable organizations that received distributions.
-And, share any changes made to the board of directors in 2020 with your accountant.
+In addition to numbers 5-8 listed above, make a list of donors who donated more than $5,000 and include the names and addresses of charitable organizations that received distributions.
+Also, share any changes made to the board of directors in 2021 with your accountant.

-That’s how you can prepare for the 2020 tax season!
-If you complete any item on this list, it’ll help streamline the tax process and/or your audit.
-And, your accountant will appreciate it.
+Those are our tips on how to prepare for the 2021 tax season!
+If you check off any item on this list, it’ll help streamline the tax process and your audit.
+Trust us, your accountant will appreciate it.

 Have questions about how to prepare for the 2021 tax season?
 Let’s talk!